The Isleys wrote this on the spur of the moment at a Washington, DC, concert in mid-1959. As they performed Jackie Wilson's "Lonely Teardrops

 features "Shout" in a famous scene where the fraternity brothers dance to it.
 The movie, a star vehicle for John Belushi, became a classic, helping revive interest in the song as well as the dance associated with it.

 was performed by a fictional band called Otis Day And The Knights, with Otis played by the actor DeWayne Jessie.
 The movie became a huge hit, and within days Jessie was getting requests to perform.
 He quickly put together a real Otis Day And The Knights

 and became a touring act, mostly hitting college campuses.
 They were still touring into the 2010s.
 In 1989, they released and album called Shout

 In the UK, this is the song that introduced the singing sensation Lulu.
-The Scottish singer came to London at age 15 and recorded a version of the song with her group Lulu & The Luvvers that made it to #7 on the UK charts.
-Early on, Lulu often performed in Blues clubs where the song was a great fit.
+The Scottish singer came to London at age 15 and recorded a version of the song with her group Lulu & The Luvvers that made it to #7 in the UK in 1964.
+Early on, Lulu often performed in blues clubs where the song was a great fit.
 She soon became a very successful actress as well, appearing in the film To Sir With Love

 and scoring a #1 US hit with the title track